Mercedes-Benz B-Class interior, tech and comfort

 How is the quality and layout?

-The interior of the B-Class impresses when you jump behind the wheel.
-You don’t feel like you’re sitting on top of the seat looking down on everything and, thanks to a dashboard shared with the A-Class hatchback, it looks suitably upmarket and modern.
+We were impressed by its interior from the moment we jumped behind the wheel.
+For one, it doesn’t feel like you’re sitting on top of the seat looking down on everything as it does with more traditional MPVs.
+That in part is down to sharing its dashboard with the A-Class hatchback, and as such it looks suitably upmarket and modern.

-There are nice squashy plastics on the top of the dash and smart bits of piano black or aluminium-look trim; however, move your eyeline downwards and you’ll notice rather more inexpensive bits of cheap plastic, especially on the door bins.
-Even the climate control buttons feel cheap when you touch them, but the vents are attractive with a turbine design.
+There are nice squashy plastics on the top of the dash and smart bits of piano black or aluminium-look trim; however, move your eye-line downwards and there are rather more inexpensive bits of cheap plastic, especially on the door bins.
+We found that even the climate control buttons felt cheap when we touched them, but the vents are attractive with a turbine design.
 A BMW 2 Series Active Tourer, feels better screwed together.

-At least you do get physical controls for the heating, drive modes, stereo’s volume and a button to bring up the parking assistance systems.
+At least you get physical controls for the heating, drive modes, stereo volume and a button to bring up the parking-assistance systems.
 Pretty much everything else is controlled by the touchscreen we’ll come onto below, and touch-sensitive controls on the steering wheel.
-These prove far fiddlier than conventional buttons and scroll wheels, and are easier to press by accident when you’re turning the steering.
+These prove far fiddlier than conventional buttons and scroll wheels, and are easier to press by accident when you’re turning the steering wheel.

 Infotainment and tech